bitsofcotton/p0/README.md

 And, we can weaken this condition with cauchy's integrate theorem on ja.wikipedia.org link (doi:10.1090/S0002-9947-1900-1500519-7), C1 condition to C0 condition (uses epsilon delta on multiple of different differential value with limit needs smaller than continuous condition).

 N.B. if there's no C0 condition, with the condition x_next:=integrate^x_now(f(x) - some &alpha;), the prediction is valid because each of them are structure of the sum between first point and each of them.
-So if we can define integrate(original f) (and if it's continuous enough), the prediction is valid a.e. if the range is long enough.
+So if we can define integrate(original f) (and if it's continuous enough), the prediction is valid if original stream some sub sequence can be riemann integrable.

 N.B.
 DFT differential itself is ideal for trigometric function multiply sums.
 So applying tilt itself returns curved result, but this is reasonable one on the range with IDFT * DFT condition.